mxagar/airbnb_data_analysis/README.md

 spacy_langdetect==0.1.2
 ```

-## About the Dataset
+## The Dataset and Its Processing

 In this section, I provide a brief explanation of the dataset ans its processing.
 If you are insterestd in the insights related to the business questions, please check my [blog post](https://mikelsagardia.io/blog/airbnb-spain-basque-data-analysis.html).

 AirBnB provides with several CSV files for each world region: (1) a listing of properties that offer accommodation, (2) reviews related to the listings, (3) a calendar and (4) geographical data.
 A detailed description of the features in each file can be found in the official [dataset dictionary](https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=982310896).

-My analysis has concentrated on the listings file, which consists in a table of 5228 rows/entries (i.e., the accommodation places) and 74 columns/features (their attributes).
+My analysis has concentrated on the listings file `listings_detailed.csv`, which consists in a table of 5228 rows/entries (i.e., the accommodation places) and 74 columns/features (their attributes).
 Among the features, we find **continuous variables**, such as:

 - the price of the complete accommodation,
 - accommodates: maximum number of persons that can be accommodated,